Dietary Assessment (Nutrients)

 2. Recommended intakes

-For some recommendations, Asken used different criteria, which are explained in detail below.
+For some recommendations, Asken Diet used different criteria, which are explained in detail below.

 Estimated Energy Requirements (EER)

-Estimated Energy Requirements (EER) 1) ±200 kcal is considered as adequate intake.
+Estimated Energy Requirements (EER) 1) ±60 cal is considered as adequate intake.

-1) Estimated Energy Requirement (EER) = Resting Metabolic Rate (RMR) × Physical Activity Level (PAL)
+1) Estimated Energy Requirement (EER) = Resting Calories × Activity Level

-The Mifflin-St Jeor Equation recommended by the American Dietetic Association (now known as the Academy of Nutrition and Dietetics) was used to calculate the RMR.
+The Mifflin-St Jeor Equation recommended by the Academy of Nutrition and Dietetics was used to calculate the resting calories.

 If you recorded your current weight at goal-setting section: